kishorechk/vendor-price-aggregator/README.md

 ## Vendor Price Aggregator

-The vendor price aggregator aggregates vendor price information for instruments and make it available for the downstream clients.
+The vendor price aggregator aggregates price information for instruments and make it available for the downstream clients.

 The system supports the following features:
 1. Process the real time price updates for instruments from different vendors